1. Output information

 Sampling error

-The Government Expenditure on Research and Development Survey (GovERD), which collects the data, is an annual census survey and is therefore not subject to sampling errors.
+The Government Expenditure on Research and Development (GovERD) Survey, which collects the data, is an annual census survey and is therefore not subject to sampling errors.
+All government departments and organisations that have been identified as performing or funding research and development (R&D) are included in the survey.

 Non-sampling error

-Non-sampling errors are not easy to quantify and include errors of coverage, measurement, processing, and non-response.
-There can be difficulty in identifying the population of actual or likely research and development (R&D) performers and in ensuring that government departments adhere to the Frascati Manual R&D definitions.
-However, response rates are high and response bias minimised because of expert reviews of question changes.
+Non-sampling errors are not easy to quantify and include errors of coverage, measurement, processing and non-response.
+There can be difficulty in identifying the population of actual or likely R&D performers and in ensuring that government departments adhere to the Frascati Manual R&D definitions.
+However, response rates are high, and the survey coverage is reviewed annually to ensure that all appropriate government organisations are included.

 Coherence and comparability